chiffa/BioFlow/dev_log.rst

  - TODO: [DOC] document where the user-mapped folders live from Docker
  - TODO: [DOC] document the user how to install and map to a local neo4j database

+ - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

+ - TODO: [USABILITY] move logs to the results saving folder

+ - DONE: resolve the problem with "memoization" naming convention. in our cases it's remembering potential diffs.
+It appears that it also interacts with "fast load" in "build extended conduction system.
+Technically, by performing a memoization into a database, we could have a searchable DB of past runs, so that the comparison is more immediate.
+So far the usage is restricted to `InteractomeInterface.compute_current_and_potentials`, to enable a `fast load` behavior

+ - DONE: [DEBUG] [SHOW-STOPPER]: connections between the nodes seem to have disappeared
+    - DONE: check if this could have been related to memoization.
+Unlikely.
+The only place where the results of memoized were accessed was for voltages > it is.
+    - DONE: run test on the glycogen set.
+No problem detected there

  - DONE: [SANITY] Logs:
     => DONE: Pull the logs and internal dumps into the ~/bioflow directory